-I am not sure if this avenue of work is over, and perhaps these same scientists will surprise us and come out with better news in the near future.
+I am not sure if this avenue of work is definitely over, and perhaps these same scientists will surprise us and come out with better news in the future.

 During the past decade, France’s cosmetics behemoth L’Oréal has led global research in the private sector when it comes to a search for a cure for grey hair.
 The company’s head of the “Hair Biology Group”, Mr. Bruno Bernard, is a co-inventor of a topical product to protect and/or regenerate the melanocytes of hair follicles.
 The patent for this product was filed in 2009.

-Dr. Mayumi Ito, Wnt Signaling and a Cure for Grey Hair
+Dr. Mayumi Ito, Wnt Signaling and Hair Pigmentation

-Is Dr. Cotsarelis (in partnership with Dr. Ito) also Working on Hair Loss Pigmentation?
+Is Dr. Cotsarelis also Working on Hair Pigmentation?

-Based on anecdotal observations in real life, I think that DHT besides making many people go bald also makes some of them go grey much sooner.
-I do not know if this has ever been shown to be true in any kind of study and I could be wrong in my observation.
+I think that DHT, besides making many people go bald, also makes some of them go grey much sooner.
+I do not know if this has ever been shown to be true in any kind of study, and I could be wrong in my observation.

 Using similar logic as in the above paragraph regarding Finasteride, I think that the much stronger Dutasteride can also reverse grey hair.
 Moreover, a few of the commentators in my post on Dutasteride Testimonials mention that the drug darkened their hair.

-I have discussed Dr. Takashi Tsuji on this blog briefly in the past.
-His video (see below) showed black pigmented hair growing on a mouse after stem cell transplantation.
-Moreover, this article has the following sentence “He combined a number of stem cells to adjust the density and color of the hair, raising the possibility of a cure to graying strands.”
+I have discussed Dr. Takashi Tsuji on this blog numerous times in the past.
+Several of his old videos have shown black pigmented hair growing on a mouse after stem cell transplantation.
+Moreover, this article on his work has the following sentence in it: “He combined a number of stem cells to adjust the density and color of the hair, raising the possibility of a cure to graying strands.”

 Will Telomerase Activation Therapy Reverse Grey Hair?